 We started meeting every week at my house soon after that.
 Ray had been in multiple rehabs and in and out of AA for perhaps 30 years, the last 15 of which he hadn’t had a drink.
 He had never worked the program.
 He was ready to do so now.

 It took him a couple of weeks to level with me, after which we resumed our meetings.
 He then disclosed he had lied about a big aspect of his past we had been discussing.
-He had now made a decision to be honest with me about everything, he explained.
+He was telling me that now because he had made a decision to be honest with me about everything, he explained.

 There was an air of irony about all this.
 Here he was at last making a serious attempt to recover from his alcoholism and drug addiction, and he was being attacked from all sides by cancer.
-On top of the shoulder and knee pain, he now had to contend with the pain and other effects of radiation, chemo, and infusions.
+On top of the shoulder and knee pain, he now had to contend with the effects of radiation and chemo.

-This and the fact that he had to make frequent four-hour round trips to get treatment at two major cancer centers made it impossible to meet regularly every week as we had planned.
-After a treatment, it would sometimes take him a couple of weeks to recover enough to be able to meet again.
+This ,and the fact that he had to make frequent four-hour round trips to get treatment at two major cancer centers, made it impossible to meet regularly every week as we had planned.
+After a treatment, it would sometimes take him a couple of weeks to recover before he could meet again.

-This presented its own difficulties for Ray.
-He had never read a book before.
+This presented its own difficulties for Ray, as he had never read a book before.
 Nor was it easy for him to write, a helpful skill when it comes to Step 4.
 When he worked on his 4th Step inventory, I would type the information on my computer as he talked.
-I would then give him a printout, which we used for follow-up discussions in subsequent Steps, including his making amends.
+I would then give him a printout, which we would use for follow-up discussions in subsequent Steps, including his making amends.
 He wrote these out in his own handwriting.

 What enabled Ray to persevere despite considerable odds was the new faith he had found in AA.
 Like so many of us of varying backgrounds, Ray found God in the rooms.
 Having come to believe, he wanted to venture out and start exploring church.
 This wasn’t easy either.
 One Sunday afternoon on his way home from a service he ran into some friends.
 Where had he been, they wanted to know.
 He couldn’t tell them.
 He was too embarrassed.
 He was afraid they would think he had turned into some kind of a nut.